 - Alternatively, you can just use plain water to make these lychee jellies but they won't be as fragrant.

-As you can see from the photo above, I made the lychee konnyaku jellies in a variety of shapes:
+As you can see from the photo above, I made the lychee jellies in a variety of shapes:

 1: jelly in lychee shell - the amount of champagne jelly in each lychee is quite insignificant, to be honest, but it does look good.
 If I was having a dinner party, I'd make a couple of these just for the visual effect!

 2: champagne jellies with a whole lychee in an ice mold (try to use molds that are at least 1.5x the size of the lychee- the ones in my photo were deemed too small and thus had "too little jelly to lychee" according to my testers.

-3: lychee jellies with nata de coco in fancy flower-shaped molds (you can use any shape you want to make jellies- it doesn't have to be flower- shaped- but try to use silicone molds as their flexibility makes it so much easier to pop the jellies out!)
-I added the nata de coco for textural contrast but you can also use half lychee fruits and half other tropical fruits such as rambutans, lime, ginger etc (A flavour pairing I think would be amazing but haven't had time to explore is rose and lychee.)
+3: lychee jellies with nata de coco in fancy flower-shaped molds (you can use any shape you want to make jellies- it doesn't have to be flower- shaped.
+I added the nata de coco for textural contrast but you can also use half lychee fruits and half other tropical fruits such as rambutans, lime, ginger etc.